an280420/magic_ball/README.md

 The program provides answers to your questions.
 To run the program, you must have the Ruby interpreter installed.
 The program is designed to run in the console.
-Go to the directory with the magic_ball.rb file
+Go to the directory with the magic_ball.rb file.
 Ask a question.
 To get a response, type in the command line
 ``